SeymaNurOz/CENG-240/README.md

 # Ceng-240
-Programming with Python for Engineers Course
+Programming with Python for Engineers/ 2020-2021 Spring

 Solutions of the exercises in The Workbook for Programming with Python for Engineers https://pp4e-workbook.github.io/